InfiniBrains/Awesome-GameDev-Resources/blog/posts/MazeDataStructure/MazeDataStructures.md

   - tolstenko
 ---

-# Memory-efficient Data Structure for Maze Generation
+# Memory-efficient Data Structure for Procedural Maze Generation

 In this post, you will learn how to create a memory-efficient data structure for maze generation.
 We will jump from a 320 bits data structure to just 2!
 It is achieved by taking a bunch of clever decisions, changing the referential and doing some math.
 Be warned, this not for the fainted hearts.
 Are you brave enough?